UPPMAX/uppmax_intro_cases/docs/intro_online.md

 ### Style of todays lectures
  - Information sessions
- - case sessions with usage of the new documentation
+ - Case sessions with usage of the new documentation
  -